 Especially notable options include:

-#6 DC Super Hero Girls Collection starting at $11.99 (5 – 10 years)
+#9 DC Super Hero Girls Collection (5 – 10 years)

-Speaking of dolls that send the right message to our girls, I’m loving the new line of DC Super Hero Girls.
+Speaking of dolls that send the right message, I’m loving the new line of DC Super Hero Girls.
 Not only do they have a very fun look, they also send a great message of empowerment.
-I also really appreciate the articulating limbs so kids (both girls and boys!) can use them for acting out all sorts of super hero moves.
-You can buy the larger 12″ dolls individually or go in for the 6″ versions in a three pack or six pack.

-#10 Lottie Dolls starting at $19.95 (4 – 9 years)
+#10 Lottie Dolls (4 – 9 years)

-With the growing popularity of these gift guides every year, I get a lot of toy companies contacting me to ask if they can send a toy to review.
-99% of the time I decline.
 First of all, my toy philosophy for our house has always been high quality, low numbers.
-Secondly, these guides are meant to be toys that are proven winners – the stuff I’ve seen kids return to again and again… These Lottie Dolls were the exception- as soon as I received the email about them, I knew I wanted them in our home.
+Secondly, these guides are meant to be toys that are proven winners – the stuff I’ve seen kids return to again and again.
+These Lottie Dolls were the exception- as soon as I received the email about them, I knew I wanted them in our home.

-1) They look like real girls – not way-too mature and beauty obsessed miniature women.
-2) They have some truly kick-ass characters that go way beyond the boring fashionista limits of typical dolls.
-(I’m eyeing the superhero outfit as a stocking stuffer this year.)
+- They have some truly kick-ass characters that go way beyond the boring fashionista limits of typical dolls.
+(I’m eyeing the premiere league soccer uniform as a stocking stuffer this year.)

-3) They rate really high on my “playability” scale.
+- They rate really high on my “playability” scale.
 The dolls are very portable, plus they stand up on their own (unlike some other dolls that rhyme with “Tarbie”), and they have lots of great interchangeable props and outfits.
-4) Since her launch, Lottie has won 19 international awards, including 5 Oppenheim Toy Portfolio Platinum Awards… And just in case you’re wondering, my daughter loves her Lottie doll as much as I do.

-#11 Lots to Cuddle Baby Twins $20.99 (1 – 9 years)
+#11 Lots to Cuddle Baby Twins (1 – 9 years)

 Logic follows that if one baby to take care of is good, then twins is even better.
 And the facial expressions on these two are my favorite, so realistic!
 Very similar to the Melissa & Dough Brianna Doll, these twins have soft bodies that allow for laying or sitting and hard arms and legs that easily wipe clean.